SaTaNisheree/Movie-seat-booking/README.md

 ## Features

 - Browse a list of currently showing movies
-- View detailed movie information including synopsis, cast, and showtimes
+- View detailed movie information including synopsis and showtimes
 - Book tickets for selected showtimes
 - User authentication and profile management
 - Admin panel for managing movie listings and showtimes